Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2013-09-30-errorpagehandler.md

 Viewing the contents of the cache for a particular entry

+## Error Images (Since v1.7.0)

+Introduced in ACS AEM Commons 1.7.0, Error Page Handler supports serving an "error image" in the event a request with a qualified "image" extension (jpg, jpeg, png and gif) cannot be found.
+The OSGi config properties described in futher detail below int he Advanced section can be used to configure this feature.

+* error-images.enabled
+* error-images.path

 ## Advanced Sling OSGi Configuration

 The Error Page Handler has a few more advanced settings that are typically unused/left as default.